lescactus/wpdia-go/README.md

   -s, --exsentences string   How many sentences to return from Wikipedia.
 Must be between 1 and 10.
 If > 10, then default to 10.
 Mutually exclusive with 'exintro'. (default "10")
   -h, --help                 help for wpdia-go
   -l, --lang string          Language.
-This will set the API endpoint used to retrieve data. (default "en")
+This will set the API endpoint used to retrieve data. (default "en") -t, --timeout duration     Timeout value of the http client to the Wikipedia API.
+Examples values: '10s', '500ms' (default 15s)
 ```
 ## Installation